 The Muscle Immunohistochemistry and Molecular Imaging Core (MIMIC) offers expertise, training and protocols for researchers working with muscle, including sectioning of frozen muscle tissue, histological and immunohistochemical muscle characterization and imaging of common muscle features.
 MIMIC provides access to automated image analyses software Myovision for download, and will provide high throughput image quantification upon request.

-For information about the services we offer, please visit our Rates page.
-To request a service, please submit a Service Request Form.
 We are proud to support basic, clinical and translation research aimed at understanding the mechanisms underlying the regulation of muscle structure and function and the impact on physical activity and chronic disease.
-If you have any questions or special requests, please contact us at CMB-UK@uky.edu.
+If you have questions or would like to schedule a consultation or reserve time on MIMIC equipment (listed below), please contact us.

 - MICROM HM525 Cryostat – user friendly, this cryostat can be set for temperatures between +5 and -35°C. Sections can be cut at thicknesses ranging from 1-500 μm.
 Completely motorized stage head automatically retracts and repositions for optimal sectioning.
 LED displays allows for tracking of wheel rotations or length of travel making it easier to track tissue mount usage.
 Equipped with Peltier element for rapid freezing of specimens.

 - MICROM HM525NX Cryostat – the newer version of the HM525, this updated cryostat has completely digital, touchscreen controls allowing for more fine tuning of section thickness.
 Like the HM525, the 525NX has a cryobar equipped with a Peltier element which can cool to -60°C, used for rapid freezing of specimens.